Boolean-Narayana numbers: A three-term recurrence

 \section{A three-term recurrence}

-In this section, we use a known three-term recurrence for the Narayana polynomials and the relation (\ref{bona-from-nar}) between the Narayana polynomials and the Boolean-Narayana poylynomials to prove a three-term recurrence for the latter.
+In this section, we use a known three-term recurrence for the Narayana polynomials and the relation (\ref{bona-nar-explicit}) between the Narayana polynomials and the Boolean-Narayana polynomials to prove a three-term recurrence for the latter.

 Recall that we defined $r_1(u)$ and $r_2(u)$ right after (\ref{defrs}).
 An equivalent definition is that they are the two roots of

 Also recall that this means that $r_1(u)+r_2(u)=-(1+u)$, and $ r_1(u)r_2(u)=2u$, and keep the notation $q(u)=\frac{r_1(u)}{r_2(u)}$.